 Food Hub Praxis Studio

-We will work in the Westwood Neighborhood with two primary outcomes- the first being to enhance social interaction and create a stronger sense of community; the second is to design the structures and site for an appropriate food hub and associated distribution systems within and outside the community.
-This approach will provide health, economic and social benefits for residents.
-An outcome of this work will be a planning and design model for communities across the US.
+The studio worked in the Westwood Neighborhood with two primary outcomes- the first was to enhance social interaction and create a stronger sense of community; the second was to design the structures and site for an appropriate food hub and associated distribution systems within and outside the community.
+This approach provided health, economic and social benefits for residents.
+The outcome of this work will be a planning and design model for communities across the US.

 Phase One: Issue Identification, Context and Food Systems Overview, and Problem Statement

 January 13th -February 5th

 The first phase of the semester introduced students to the topic of food systems and food hubs as it relates to social, environmental, and sustainability issues.
 Students then identified systematic issues as well as physical and social elements of the site and applied this within the context of the food hub.
 Through analyzation and documentation of the existing agricultural structure in the area and the goals of Revision International, students were able to respond to cultural issues attributed to food production.

 Phase Two: Analysis of Local Food Systems, Economic Opportunities and Proposal Development

 The second phase involved analysis of the study area through the lens of a community food hub.
 Students researched food systes and metrics, infrastructure, and social and economic opportunities to thouroughly evaluate the systems and components, as well as the corresponding social factors and public policies of the Westwood Neihborhood.
 This phase included fieldwork, data collection, and documentation to result in a comprehensive design proposal that directed the remainder of the project.

 Phase Three: Food Hub Design Solutions for Building, Site, & Neighborhood